Searching for a High-Five in Unlimited; Will It Happen in Drag-and-Drive Competition in 2023?

 Larry Larsen became the first drag-and-drive racer to post a 6-second run three years later, a 6.95 at 209 mph, as his final lap in winning his third Hot Rod Drag Week Unlimited class title.

-Three years after Larry cracked the 6-second door open, Tom Bailey busted it down, becoming the first racer to collect a 6-second time slip at every stop on Hot Rod Drag Week, averaging a 6.83 at the end of the week in the original Sick Seconds 1969 Camaro.
+Four years after Larry cracked the 6-second door open, Tom Bailey busted it down, becoming the first racer to collect a 6-second time slip at every stop on Hot Rod Drag Week, averaging a 6.83 at the end of the week in the original Sick Seconds 1969 Camaro in 2013.

 Sick The Mag keeps its web articles ad-free thanks to merch sales and magazine subscriptions.
 Thank you to all of you who wear our stuff and read our books!